Quick Download: https://github.com/thekevinholman/SCOM.Management

 Management Group – ADD and Management Group – REMOVE – these are script based tasks to add or remove a management group from an agent

-OMS Workspace – ADD and OMS Workspace – REMOVE – these are script based tasks to add or remove OMS workspaces and configure a proxy for direct internet or OMS Gateway
+Log Analytics (OMS) Workspace – ADD and Log Analytics (OMS) Workspace – REMOVE – these are script based tasks to add or remove Azure LA workspaces and configure a proxy for direct internet or OMS Gateway.
+You can also choose your Azure Cloud Type – 0 (default) for Commercial Azure Cloud, or 1 for US Government Cloud.

 Ping – (Console Task)